-Experts Say The U.S. Needs A National Shutdown Now — But Differ On What Comes Next
+Experts Say The U.S. Needs A National Shutdown ASAP — But Differ On What Comes Next

 "We are literally within three to four weeks into the complete implosion of testing in this country," says Osterholm.
 "So don't plan an extensive national effort around testing, only to find out in a couple of weeks we can't even do it."

-Instead, says Osterholm, the U.S. should face up to the likelihood that throughout the entirety of the outbreak there will be shortages of not just testing but most other necessary medical supplies.
+Instead, says Osterholm, the U.S. should face up to the likelihood that throughout the entirety of the outbreak, there will be shortages of not just testing but also of most other necessary medical supplies.
 By failing to acknowledge this reality now, he says, the U.S. is wasting valuable time needed to make the hard choices about how to soften the blow when the inevitable wave of cases washes over.

-For instance he says, officials will need to find less than ideal, but creative ways to reduce the need for supplies such as protective equipment for health workers.
+For instance, he says, officials will need to find less-than-ideal, but creative ways to reduce the need for supplies such as protective equipment for health workers.
 One option, he says, would be to place infected patients in massive wards such that doctors and nurses don't need to keep putting on and taking off the protective gear.

-Osterholm says the U.S. also needs to think of ways to protect the elderly and other populations who are especially vulnerable to the virus, even as we accept that much of the rest of the population will get infected.
+Osterholm says the U.S. also needs to think of ways to protect the elderly and other populations that are especially vulnerable to the virus, even as we accept that much of the rest of the population will get infected.

 He does not discount the difficulty of trying to cocoon elderly people.